hpcraink/fsprj2/README.md

 	11. press “c” again (this brings up the option “g” to generate)
 	12. press “g” and wait until ccmake exits
 	13. `make` (wait until build is done)
-	14. libiotrace is now available in folder <libiotrace-folder>/fsprj2/libiotrace/build/src
+	14. libiotrace is now available in folder &lt;libiotrace-folder&gt;/fsprj2/libiotrace/build/src
 		* libiotrace_shared.so (for dynamically linked programs)
 		* libiotrace_static.a (for linking against static linked programs)

-## Use libiotrace
+### Use libiotrace

 * dynamically linked program
-    to monitor the program <monitor-program> use the command `LD_PRELOAD=<path-to-libiotrace>/libiotrace_shared.so IOTRACE_LOG_NAME=<prefix-for-log-names> <monitor-program>`
+    to monitor the program &lt;monitor-program&gt; use the command `LD_PRELOAD=&lt;path-to-libiotrace&gt;/libiotrace_shared.so IOTRACE_LOG_NAME=&lt;prefix-for-log-names&gt; &lt;monitor-program&gt;`
 * static linked program
-    link your program against libiotrace_static.a with ld linker option `-wrap` for each function you want to monitor (complete list of possible functions is available in <libiotrace-folder>/fsprj2/libiotrace/test/CMakeLists.txt)
+    link your program against libiotrace_static.a with ld linker option `-wrap` for each function you want to monitor (complete list of possible functions is available in &lt;libiotrace-folder&gt;/fsprj2/libiotrace/test/CMakeLists.txt)

 ## IOTrace_Analyze